Poisoning and exposure to toxins

 If you know your pet has consumed something that may be harmful, or if the animal is having seizures, losing consciousness, is unconscious or is having difficulty breathing, telephone your veterinarian, emergency veterinary clinic, the Animal Poison Control Center hotline (888-426-4435) or Pet Poison Helpline (855-764-7661) immediately.
 There is a fee for the consultation.

 - Species, breed, age, sex, weight and number of animals involved

-- Name/description of the substance that is in question; the amount the animal was exposed to; and the length of time of the exposure (how long it's been since your pet ate it or was exposed to it).
+- Name/description of the substance in question; amount the animal was exposed to; and how long it's been since your pet ate it or was exposed to it.

 Collect any material your pet may have vomited or chewed, and place it in a plastic sealable bag to take with you when you bring your animal in for veterinary treatment.

 - Keep your pet away from any objects (including furniture) that might hurt it.
 Do not try to restrain the pet.

 - Time the seizure (they usually last 2-3 minutes).

 - After the seizure has stopped, keep your pet as warm and quiet as possible and contact your veterinarian.